 Audio Ease Altiverb XL 7

-The Audio Ease Altiverb XL 7 (link to check the price at Sweetwater) is proclaimed by Audio Ease to be the successor of the original, professional convolution reverb.
+The Audio Ease Altiverb XL 7 (link to check the price at Sweetwater) is proclaimed by Audio Ease as the successor of the original, professional convolution reverb.

 The Audio Ease Altiverb XL 7 is compatible with Mac OS and Windows OS and comes in AAX, AU, VST, RTAS, MAS, TDM and AudioSuite formats.

 This list wouldn’t be complete without this industry-standard convolution reverb plugin.
-From the Sydney Opera House and Cathedral Notre Dame to the cockpit of a jumbo jet and a private washroom to various natural caves, this convolution reverb plugin has it all.
+This convolution reverb plugin has it all from the Sydney Opera House and Cathedral Notre Dame to the cockpit of a jumbo jet and a private washroom to various natural caves.

 The XL version of this excellent plugin offers up to 5.1 surround input and output processing.
 Whether it’s recreating the space for ADR in the next big movie release or mixing whatever style of music you’re into, the Altiverb XL 7 is ready to deliver the most professional results on the market today.
 And being industry standard, you’ll get along with other sessions famously as a professional audio engineer with this awesome plugin.